phaserjs/phaser/README.md

 * Text.updateText was incorrectly increasing the size of the texture each time it was called (thanks @spayton #1261)
 * Polygon.contains now correctly calculates the result  (thanks @pnstickne @BurnedToast #1267)
 * Setting Key.enabled = false while it is down did not reset the isDown state (thanks @pnstickne #1190 #1271)
+* The Gamepad.addCallbacks context parameter was never actually remembered, causing the callbacks to run in the wrong context (thanks @englercj #1285)

 For details about changes made in previous versions of Phaser see the full Change Log at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md